Q: What are your hours?

 Q: What must I bring with me when checking in my pet?

 The most important item would be proof of current vaccinations from your vet.
-If you wish, you may have your vet email or fax your pet’s records to us before your arrival.
+If you wish, you may have your vet email your pet’s records to us before your arrival.
 Please phone us prior to your arrival to confirm the receipt of the vaccination records.
 This avoids delays while we verify the information.

 Make sure your dog is securely on a leash when entering the building.
 We will keep your leash until your dogs departure.